r-lib/fs/README.md

 ## Motivation vs base equivalents

   - All **fs** functions are vectorized, accepting multiple paths as input.
+Base functions are inconsistently vectorized.

-All functions either return a character vector of paths, or a named integer or logical vector (where the names give the paths).
+  - All **fs** functions return a character vector of paths, a named integer or a logical vector (where the names give the paths).
+Base return values are more varied.

-  - If an operation fails, **fs** throws an error.
+  - If **fs** operations fail, they throw an error.
 Base R file manipulation functions tend to generate a warning and return a logical vector of successes and failures.
 This makes it easy to miss a failure.